liamcripwell/BioPatML-FSharp/README.md

     **Prosite**

-    --Revised matching model
+    ---- Revised matching model

-    --Support for repeat ranges
+    ---- Support for repeat ranges

     **Series and Repeat**

-    --Support for MatchablePat types other than Motif
+    ---- Support for MatchablePat types other than Motif

     **Set**

-    --Implementing additional match process that performs matches for every component and spec- ifies that with the highest score
+    ---- Implementing additional match process that performs matches for every component and spec- ifies that with the highest score

-    --Potential support for other Set patterns
+    ---- Potential support for other Set patterns

 * More rigorous and automated testing to ensure that no bugs have slipped under the radar.